Black Friday Cyber Monday Sale! 40% off!

 Whether your dog's breed is susceptible to joint problems or they are simply getting older, there are many reasons why your dog may be experiencing joint pain.
 But, there are plenty of treatment options to help reduce your dog's symptoms.

 For a quick fix, Galliprant, Carprofen, and Meloxicam are common medicines that can reduce inflammation in your pet's joints and provide relief.
-But, there are tons of products and treatments available to dog owners.
+But, there are tons of wellness products and treatments available to dog owners.

 From at-home remedies to physical therapy, there are many options to treat your dog's joint pain.
 Keep reading to better understand joint issues in dogs, plus 3 ways to relieve their pain at home.